Magic words for my two year old daughter.

 Five ideas for “Sit By Me” Toddler Activities

 These are the kinds of things I’ll get out for my toddler when I’m trying to get something done with my other kids and we’re all sitting at the same table.
 They are quiet, quick to grab, not TOO messy and don’t require lots of supervision.
+This post contains Amazon affiliate links which support the work of Creative With Kids at no extra cost to you.

 Make marks on a piece of paper and show your toddler how to cover them with stickers.